-The skirmish in my head of belief and disbelief left me struck with bewilderment as the evidence sunk in.
+The skirmish in my head of belief and disbelief left me struck with bewilderment as the evidence spoke for itself.
 Santa WAS real!

 “What are you doing up?”
 I heard my mother say startling the near life out of me.

 “Go to sleep, soon it will be Christmas.”
-Placing a kiss on my forehead and swinging the door open wider she watched me climb into bed.
+Placing a kiss on my forehead, she swung the door open wide and watched me climb into bed.

 “Good night,” she said blowing me a kiss.